Notre Dame–Stanford football rivalry: Series history

-The series began on January 1, 1925 (the end of the 1924 season) when Notre Dame's Four Horsemen and head coach Knute Rockne faced Stanford's Ernie Nevers and head coach Pop Warner at the 1925 Rose Bowl.
+The series began on January 1, 1925 (the end of the 1924 season) when Notre Dame's Four Horsemen and head coach Knute Rockne faced Stanford's Ernie Nevers and head coach Pop Warner at the 1925 Rose Bowl for the national championship.
 Notre Dame's 27–10 victory earned their first-ever national title and the first of four national titles to come via bowl victories.

 After the two teams' first meeting at the 1925 Rose Bowl, they did not play each other again until 1942 and then in 1963 and 1964; those four games were the only games before the modern series began.
 Notre Dame and Stanford have played the modern series annually since 1988 (except in 1995, 1996, and 2020 as part of the Pac-12 Conference's decision to cancel all non-conference games because of the COVID-19 pandemic).
-The series is renewed through at least the 2025 season.
+The series is renewed through at least the 2028 season.